 Attractive yellow stone frontage of historic Workington Station

-The scenic coastal line between Carlisle & Barrow-in-Furness is a popular choice for steam hauled excursions.
+The scenic coastal line between Carlisle & Barrow-in-Furness is a popular choice for heritage locomotive excursions.
 There are dramatic views of the Irish Sea Coast & Western Lake District Fells.

 The starting point is usually London Euston or a northern city.
-Diesel electric power is used as far as Carnforth where this is swapped for a preserved steam locomotive for the remainder of the journey to Carlisle.
+Diesel electric power is often used as far as Carnforth.
+Here there's the opportunity to add a preserved steam locomotive for the remainder of the journey to Carlisle.

-There is a choice of route for the steam hauled section, either west coast mainline via Shap, Settle to Carlisle via Ribblehead Viaduct or Cumbrian Coast.
+There is a choice of route for the onward journey, either west coast mainline via Shap and Settle to Carlisle via Ribblehead Viaduct or via the Cumbrian Coast.

 At Carlisle, passengers have time for sightseeing while the locomotive is turned & made ready for the return journey.
 Passage along the coastal route can be either north- or southbound.

 Below is a selection of photos taken in the Workington, Whitehaven & Maryport areas.

 A page dedicated to a visit of the 'FLYING SCOTSMAN' can be found here :

 LMS Jubilee Class "LEANDER" at Whitehaven, 30th Sep 2017

 The loco is seen at Whitehaven Station on the return leg of the Cumbrian Coast Express from London Euston to Carlisle.